SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. testcode:: constantsAndVariablesOverflowError

    -> let cannotBeNegative: UInt8 = -1
-   // UInt8 cannot store negative numbers, and so this will report an error -> let tooBig: Int8 = Int8.max + 1
+   // UInt8 can't store negative numbers, and so this will report an error -> let tooBig: Int8 = Int8.max + 1
-   // Int8 cannot store a number larger than its maximum value,
+   // Int8 can't store a number larger than its maximum value,
    // and so this will also report an error
    !! /tmp/swifttest.swift:2:29: error: arithmetic operation '127 + 1' (on type 'Int8') results in an overflow
    !! let tooBig: Int8 = Int8.max + 1